Jordan Binnington: St. Louis Blues

-With the Blues playing the 2017–18 season without an AHL affiliate, Binnington was reassigned on loan to the Providence Bruins on October 9, 2017.
-He was not recalled to the NHL during the 2017–18 season, finishing with 17 wins in 28 games for the Bruins.
+With the Blues playing the 2017–18 season without an AHL affiliate, St. Louis made an agreement with the Colorado Avalanche to send a goalie to their AHL affiliate, the San Antonio Rampage.
+The Blues chose Husso to send to San Antonio.
+With Hutton and Allen confirmed as the Blues' two NHL goalies, Binnington was at first reassigned to the Tulsa Oilers of the ECHL.
+Binnington balked at the assignment, refusing to report and went home to Richmond Hill.
+One of the organization's goalie coaches found a better situation for him, and the Blues sent him out on loan to the Providence Bruins.
+He was not recalled to the NHL during the 2017–18 season, finishing with 17 wins in 28 games for the Bruins with a save percentage of 0.926 and a GAA of 2.05.
 He was named to the 2018 AHL All-Star Classic alongside teammate Austin Czarnik.